liutj9/ComPeer/Readme.md

 #### 2. Set IM bot

-ComPeer is deployed on QQ using [go-cqhttp]([Mrs4s/go-cqhttp: cqhttp的golang实现，轻量、原生跨平台. (github.com)](https://github.com/Mrs4s/go-cqhttp)).
-Before interacting with the agent, you need to download [QQ]([QQ Windows版-轻松做自己](https://im.qq.com/pcqq/index.shtml)) and register for a QQ account.
+ComPeer is deployed on QQ using [go-cqhttp](https://github.com/Mrs4s/go-cqhttp)).
+Before interacting with the agent, you need to download [QQ](https://im.qq.com/pcqq/index.shtml) and register for a QQ account.

 1. Download QQ on your phone/PC and register accounts.

-2. Download go-cqhttp at their [release page]([Releases · Mrs4s/go-cqhttp (github.com)](https://github.com/Mrs4s/go-cqhttp/releases)) to the ComPeer.
+2. Download go-cqhttp at their [release page](https://github.com/Mrs4s/go-cqhttp/releases) to the ComPeer.
 Unzip go-cqhttp in the ComPeer.

    ```shell
    cd ComPeer